Mount Pleasant Indian Industrial School

-The Mount Pleasant Indian Industrial School opened in 1893 and housed an average of 300 American-Indian students per year up until it closed in 1934.
-The boarding school students, ranging in age from kindergarten through 8th grade, were housed onsite at this 37-building campus located on 320 acres in central Michigan.
+The Mount Pleasant Indian Industrial School opened in 1893 and housed an average of 300 Native American students per year up until it closed in 1934.
+The boarding school students, ranging in age from kindergarten through eighth grade, were housed onsite at this 37-building campus located on 320 acres in central Michigan.

-Despite its wholesome-sounding title, the school represented a tragic chapter in United States history.
-It was one of over two dozen such boarding schools across the country that were designed to indoctrinate American-Indian children into the customs, traditions, language, and religious beliefs of Christian, European-Americans.
+The school represented a tragic chapter in United States history.
+It was one of over two dozen such boarding schools across the country that were designed to indoctrinate Native American children into the customs, traditions, language, and religious beliefs of Christian, European-Americans.

 Life at the school was very regimented.
 The day mostly consisted of manual labor and some basic academic instruction.
-Throughout their attendance, young American Indians were compelled to relinquish their heritage, language beliefs, and culture.
+Throughout their attendance, young Native Americans were compelled to relinquish their heritage, languages, beliefs, and culture.
 Among the many tragedies resulting from the operation of this school, none is greater than the approximately 200 children who lost their lives here during its 41-year history.
 The onsite cemetery contains the remains of many of these innocent victims of a cruel social experiment.